English

 Membership:

-Students and graduates from the following programs can become a member of DL:
+Candidates and students from the following educations can become members of the association:

-• A foreign education equivalent to the above and approved by the International Federation of Landscape Architects
+• A foreign education that corresponds to the above and that is approved by IFLA Europe.

 Download a list of our members here: Membershiplist